 Male Breast Reduction

-Gynaecomastia refers to the abnormal enlargement of breasts in males.
+Gynaecomastia refers to the abnormal enlargement of breasts in the male and is estimated to affect 40-60% of men.
 This may be due to an increase in dense glandular tissue beneath the nipple and/or excess fat in the region.
-Hereditary predisposition, hormonal changes or the use of certain drugs can cause excess breast tissue to develop.
+Hereditary predisposition, hormonal changes or the use of certain drugs can cause excess breast tissue to develop in males.

 The final outcome of gynaecomastia surgery is permanent in the majority of cases.
-However, if a cause has been identified (eg steroids or significant weight gain) then every effort must be made to maintain weight prior to surgery or prevent reoccurrence.
+However, if a cause has been identified (e.g. steroids or significant weight gain) then every effort must be made to stop the cause or maintain weight prior to surgery.

 After gynaecomastia reduction patients are required to wear a compression garment which helps minimise bruising and supports skin tightening.
-Swelling and bruising are normal and to be expected.
-These symptoms resolve over a number of days.
+Swelling and bruising is normal and to be expected, but resolves over a number of days.
 The final result will not be apparent until a number of weeks have passed.

 Prior to surgery, we will give you detailed aftercare instructions.
-This is given following surgery on discharge from the hospital.
 This will include how to care for the surgical site and incisions, pain relief that may be used to handle discomfort and when you may resume normal activity.

 Speak to a member of our team for further information or to arrange a consultation